How to Wash Your Hands Accurately

 11. After handling garbage

-If you do not have immediate access to soap and water in these circumstances, you ought to use an alcohol-based hand sanitizer.
+If you do not have immediate access to soap and water in these circumstances, you should use an alcohol-based hand sanitizer.

 How to Properly Wash Your Hands

 Turn on the Water: Clean, running water is more important than temperature.
 Turn on the water and get your hands wet.
-You can turn the water off or leave it running, counting on your preference.
+Depending on your preference, you can turn the water off or leave it running.

-Turning it off saves water, but it will increase the number of times you touch the faucet, which will expose you to germs that are on the faucet handles.
+Turning it off saves water, but it increases the number of times you touch the faucet, which exposes you to germs on the handles.

-Lather Up: Soap is important.
-It helps lift the germs and microbes off your skin while you wash your hands and make the entire process simpler.
+Lather Up: Soap is essential.
+It helps lift the germs and microbes off your skin while you wash your hands and simplifies the entire process.

-Studies have shown that it’s no better to use antibacterial soap than regular soap, and therefore the overuse of triclosan, a commonly used ingredient in antibacterial soap, could actually contribute to antibiotic resistance.
+Studies have shown that antibacterial soap is no better than regular soap, and therefore, the overuse of triclosan, a commonly used ingredient in antibacterial soap, could contribute to antibiotic resistance.

 Scrub for at least 20 Seconds: Most people don’t scrub their hands nearly long enough.
-Twenty seconds doesn’t sound like a long time but it is much longer than you would imagine.
-How does one confirm you’re washing the right amount of time?
+Twenty seconds doesn’t sound like a long time, but it is much longer than you would imagine.
+How do you confirm you’re washing for the right amount of time?
 Sing the Happy Birthday song to yourself twice.

-Make sure you’re completely covering your hands with soap and water.
-Scrub between your fingers, under your nails, everywhere your thumbs, and up your wrists.
+Make sure you cover your hands entirely with soap and water—scrub between your fingers, under your nails, thumbs, and wrists.

-There are germs all over your hands, not just on your palms and fingertips.
-Rinse the Soap (and Germs) Away: Rinsing is ultimately how you get the germs off of your hands, so it’s the most important step.
+Germs are all over your hands, not just your palms and fingertips.
+Rinse the Soap (and Germs) Away: Rinsing is ultimately how you get the germs off your hands, so it’s the most critical step.

-Again, it’s important to use clean running water.
-Dipping your hands during a stagnant pool of water (or even standing water within the sink) isn’t equivalent to rinsing the soap off with clean, running water.
+Again, it’s essential to use clean running water.
+Dipping your hands in a stagnant pool of water (or even standing water within the sink) isn’t equivalent to rinsing the soap with clean, running water.

-If all you have is a pool of water for instance, you are outside and have no access to running water it is better than nothing and certainly preferable to not washing your hands at all.
+If all you have is a pool of water, for instance, you are outside and have no running water, it is better than nothing and preferable to not washing your hands.

-Many people do not realize that washing your hands doesn’t typically kill germs, it’s simply the foremost effective thanks to getting them off of your hands so you do not spread them to yourself or others.
+Many people do not realize that washing their hands doesn’t typically kill germs; it’s simply the most effective way to remove them so you do not spread them to yourself or others.

-Dry Your Hands: Using a paper or cloth hand towel, dry your hands completely.
-If you’re using cloth hand towels, they ought to be washed frequently especially if they’re in a shared household where they might become contaminated easily.
+Dry Your Hands: Dry your hands with a paper or cloth hand towel.
+If you’re using cloth hand towels, they ought to be washed frequently, especially if they’re in a shared household where they might become contaminated quickly.

-Turn Off the Water: If you want to save water, go ahead and turn the water off after you get your hands wet and then on and off again when you need to rinse them.
+Turn Off the Water: If you want to save water, turn the water off after you get your hands wet and then on and off again when you need to rinse them.

-According to the CDC, “While some recommendations include employing a towel to show off the tap after hands are rinsed.
-This practice results in increased use of water and paper towels, and there are not any studies to point out that it improves health.
+According to the CDC, “While some recommendations include employing a towel to show off the tap after hands are rinsed, this practice results in increased use of water and paper towels, and there are no studies to point out that it improves health.

 Use your best judgment here.
 You also might want to think about using your towel to open the toilet door as you’re leaving if you’re employing a public restroom.